 Lots of great stuff in there

 Nintendo dropped a bomb on us today.
-A to download off Club Nintendo in exc🐲hange for your precious Coins.
+A to download off Club Ninteওndo in exchange for your precious Coins.
 The service is gearing up for a remodel, but before then, all your Coins must go.

 It’s going to be hard to choose with everything on offer, but here’s something to make it easier.
 As a general rule I’m going to skip over the Wii games that aren’t directly compatible with the Wii U’s interface, with one exception.